DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Field | Type | Description
 ------|------|------------
-selectByRowClick | boolean | Indicates if the row can be selected by click. highlighted | boolean | Indicates whether the row is highlighted. `true` when `highlightRow` is enabled and the row is selected. onToggle | () => void | A function that is executed when users select the row or cancel the selection.
+selectByRowClick | boolean | Indicates if users can click the row to select it. highlighted | boolean | Indicates whether the row is highlighted. `true` when `highlightRow` is enabled and the row is selected. onToggle | () => void | A function that is executed when users select the row or cancel the selection.